deltachat/deltachat-pages/en/help.md

 We don't foresee bigger problems in using random throw-away addresses for sealed sending but an implementation has not been agreed as a priority yet.

-### Does Delta Chat support Perfect Forward Secrecy? {#pfs}
+### Does Delta Chat support Forward Secrecy/Reliable Deletion? {#pfs}

 No, not yet.

-Delta Chat today doesn't support Perfect Forward Secrecy (PFS).
+We aim to protect against store-now-decrypt-later-attacks by implementing the [Autocrypt v2](https://autocrypt2.org) specification for Reliable Deletion.

-This means that if your private decryption key is leaked, and someone has collected your prior in-transit messages, they will be able to decrypt and read them using the leaked decryption key.
+Reliable Deletion/Perfect Forward Secrecy protect against store-now-decrypt-later-attack: this means that if your private decryption key is leaked, and someone has collected your prior in-transit messages, they will be able to decrypt and read them using the leaked decryption key.

-Note that Forward Secrecy only increases security if you delete messages.
+Note that Reliable Deletion/Perfect Forward Secrecy only increase security if you delete messages.
 Otherwise, someone obtaining your decryption keys is typically also able to get all your non-deleted messages and doesn't even need to decrypt any previously collected messages.

-We designed a Forward Secrecy approach that withstood initial examination from some cryptographers and implementation experts but is pending a more formal write up to ascertain it reliably works in federated messaging and with multi-device usage, before it could be implemented in [chatmail core](https://github.com/chatmail/core), which would make it available in all [chatmail clients](https://chatmail.at/clients).

 ### Does Delta Chat support Post-Quantum-Cryptography? {#pqc}